Infineon/Community-Code-Examples/mtb_training/session02/README.md

 ## Using the Material
-The PowerPoint presentation has the content used in the training.
-The step by step instructions to import the exercises into Eclipse IDE is available in the file Exercises_ReadMe.pdf.
+The file _DigitalPeripherals.pdf_ has the slides used in the training.
+The step by step instructions to import the exercises into Eclipse IDE is available in the file _Exercises_ReadMe.pdf_.